volkovalexeytsu/DefendersAreComingBack/README.md

-create project with "cargo new" then copy code to main and dependencies to Cargo.toml
+create project with "cargo new" then copy code to main and dependencies to Cargo.toml (threadpool = "1.0" rand = "0.7")

 cargo build